-The exchange rate may have changed between our paying in the money and taking it out, which means we take out more (in pounds) than we paid in.
+Our exchange rate may have changed between paying the money into your account and taking it out.
+That could mean we take out more (in pounds) than we paid in.

 The foreign bank may charge you.
 If this happens we will pass these charges on to you.